Making Migration Seamless for Microsoft SQL Server Environments

 Use of large-page allocations for memory, dependent on allocated memory to SQL Server

-The design specification is then used to create the target configuration in the next part of the SSMS process, which is deploy.
+The design specification is then used to create the target configuration in the next part of the Xtract process, which is deploy.

-SSMS performs migrations by copying your databases between a source and target instance of SQL Server.
-Prior to executing a migration plan, SSMS will first deploy the base operating system and SQL instance to be used.
-For the initial release, the target operating system and SQL instance should match the versions used in production.
-Also for the first release, target Nutanix environments must be running ESXi.
+Xtract performs migrations by copying your databases between a source and target instance of SQL Server.
+Prior to executing a migration plan, Xtract will first deploy the base operating system and SQL instance to be used.
+For the initial release, the target operating system and SQL instance should match the versions used in production, however, target Nutanix environments can be running either AHV or ESXi hypervisors.

-SSMS needs just a handful of information to start the deployment process, this includes:
+Xtract needs just a handful of information to start the deployment process, including:

 Prism management address with credentials